The best way through bullshit was to wade in, hold your nose with one hand and a grenade in the other, and cut straight to it.Alexandra Bracken

 It’s the wild west today for ESG data providers.
 They aren’t regulated by anyone and aren’t answerable to anyone.
 But given that the European Union (EU) has been ahead in all things sustainability, the French and Dutch are pushing to regulate ESG data providers.

-But informally, Hester Pierce, one of the commissioners on the SEC has been vocally critical of what passes for ESG.
-She delivered a speech at the American Enterprise Institute and this perhaps, one of my favourites for the clarity with which she eviscerates ESG sales pitches.
+But informally, Hester Pierce, one of the commissioners on the SEC, has been vocally critical of what passes for ESG.
+She delivered a speech at the American Enterprise Institute, and this is perhaps, one of my favourite take for the clarity with which she eviscerates ESG sales pitches.
 Here’s the video and the text of the speech.
 I became a fan of Hester Pierce after reading this.

 The passage that struck me the most:

 We are seeing a similar scarlet letter phenomenon in today’s modern, but no less flawed world.
 In these remarks, I will focus specifically on the way in which corporations are being assessed according to Environmental, Social, and Governance (ESG) factors.
 Here too we see labeling based on incomplete information, public shaming, and shunning wrapped in moral rhetoric preached with cold-hearted, self-righteous oblivion to the consequences, which ultimately fall on real people.
 In our purportedly enlightened era, we pin scarlet letters on allegedly offending corporations without bothering much about facts and circumstances and seemingly without caring about the unwarranted harm such labeling can engender.
 After all, naming and shaming corporate villains is fun, trendy, and profitable.SEC.gov | Scarlet Letters: Remarks before the American Enterprise Institute